WukeDev/food-for-thought/LOG.md

 - made task list

 ### Week 4
-- Worked on the style/theme for the website, created a design/layout for the website.
+- Worked on the style/theme for the website, created a design/layout for the website. [https://replit.com/@LukeWu5/food-for-thought#index.html](url)
-- found color palette
+- found color palette (hoping to shift towards a salmon pink)

 ### Week 5
 - updated ReadMe